arnav-nik/QCF-ATI/README.md

 # QCF-ATI-Submissions

-Please create a folder and upload your code for your project into that folder
+Please upload your Jupyter Notebook file in the format firstName-lastName-techIndicator.ipynb within the submissions folder.